lSelectral/lSelectral/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Civil Engineering at Adnan Menderes University.\
+🎓 &nbsp;I'm currently working as .Net Backend Developer in [TELEPERFORMACE](https://teleperformance.com/en-us/).\
 ✉️ &nbsp;You can shoot me an email at recepagah12@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](https://ciftcirecep.pb.design/) for more details about me.
 I'm open to feedback and suggestions!\
-👯 I’m looking to collaborate on Automation, Forecast with Python and TensorFlow or .Net Desktop Projects
+👯 I’m looking to collaborate on Fullstack Projects with at least one of this tech stacks (ASP.NET, GO, React.Js, Node.JS) Mainly ASP.NET and REACT.JS

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>